 In partnership, NIJ, the Bureau of Justice Statistics, and the Office of Juvenile Justice and Delinquency Prevention annually fund proposals to reproduce or replicate original findings and to extend research by testing new hypotheses with existing data.

-Funding preference is given to research that will ask compelling crime and justice questions rather than research that will further statistical methods or technical refinement of data sets.
+Funding preference is given to research applications that propose to ask compelling crime and justice questions rather than research that will further statistical methods or technical refinement of data sets.

 Data Archiving Plan

-Data resulting from DRP funding (and most other NIJ funding) must be submitted to NACJD for archiving.
+Data resulting from DRP funding (and some other NIJ funding) must be submitted to NACJD for archiving if it involves the addition of new or enhanced data to already existing data sets.
 Applicants must include a data archiving plan as part of the funding application.
 The plan should briefly describe:

 - Anticipated manipulations of data